infopark/scrivito_advanced_editors/README.md

 # ScrivitoAdvancedEditors

-Provides some advanced Editors and details view extensions for scrivito
+Provides some advanced editors and partials for details views for scrivito.

 ## Installation